FelDev/felixparadis.com-v3/content/posts/keyboard-quest.md

 It's not extremely satisfying, but good enough for now.

-Someday I'll take the time to find friends with a 3D printer and figure out a way to print custom keycaps that fill the hole.
+Someday I'll take the time to find friends with a 3D printer and figure out a way to print custom keycaps that fill the gap.
 Or maybe I'll just buy a Redox.
-Or maybe Dygma will release an awesome hole-less ortholinear keeb.
+Or maybe Dygma will release an awesome gap-less ortholinear keeb.
 Until then, I'm rocking a butchered Ergodox and life is pretty good.

 # Conclusion

 If you're getting your first fancy keyboard, the Raise is a safer option.
 But if you want the real deal, I think an ortholinear keyboard is the way to go.
-Whether that means an Ergodox, a Redox or ZSA's new [moonlander](https://www.zsa.io/moonlander/).
+Whether that means an Ergodox, a Redox or [ZSA's new moonlander](https://www.zsa.io/moonlander/) 👀 (I'm not buying the moonlander because it does look like an improved version of the ergodox, but the improvements don't look like they're worth 500$CAD.)